False Positive (TV series)

 False Positive is a 2022 Philippine television drama comedy fantasy series broadcast by GMA Network.
-Directed by Irene Villamor, it stars Glaiza de Castro and Xian Lim.
+Directed by Irene Emma Villamor, it stars Glaiza de Castro and Xian Lim.
 It premiered on May 2, 2022 on the network's Telebabad line up.
-The series concluded on May 27, 2022 with a total of 19 episodes.
+The series concluded on May 27, 2022, with a total of 19 episodes.

 The series is streaming online on YouTube.